Business

 Unmarried women from a genteel background but with no means of support would often work as a "waiting woman."
 This position, similar to a governess in later times, hovered somewhere between being a maid and a friend of the family.
 She would act as secretary, confidante, companion and lady’s maid, as her mistress required.
 She might be expected to sing or play an instrument to entertain her mistress and her friends, and to be a fine needlewoman.

 Trustworthiness was crucial in this relationship, as maids had access to family spaces, daily routines, and personal belongings.
-They were often entrusted with important tasks, such as cleaning, childcare, and even managing finances, which required a significant degree of reliability (fig. 5).
+They were often entrusted with important tasks, such as cleaning, cooking, childcare, and even managing finances, which required a significant degree of reliability (fig. 10 & 11).
 However, this trust was not absolute; maids were frequently under scrutiny due to concerns about theft, misbehavior, or moral transgressions.
 Cultural sources, including moral literature and paintings, often reflect this ambivalence—maiden servants were sometimes depicted as either loyal and virtuous or as potential disruptors of household order.

 From a very young age, girls were hired by families as servants.
 Early each morning, they would rise to light the fire and prepare breakfast.
 Once the family had eaten, the servant’s duties included airing the rooms, making beds, washing clothes, and polishing tin and copper items.
 She was also responsible for shining the ironwork on shutters and, especially, scrubbing floors and the doorstep.
 Due to low wages and a surplus of women in urban areas, nearly every middle-class housewife could afford to employ a servant.